Infinite dimensional Riemannian symmetric spaces with fixed-sign curvature operator: L -algebras

 Any separable L$^*$-algebra can be written as the direct sum of an Abelian ideal and a Hilbertian sum (as described below) of simple ideals.
-Moreover, simple L$^*$-algebras have been classified in the complex and real cases (see references in the introduction).
-The simple separable infinite dimensional real L$^*$-algebras of noncompact and compact types are recalled respectively in sections \ref{constructionspace} and \ref{nonnegative}.\\
+Moreover, simple L$^*$-algebras have been classified in the complex and real cases (see \cite{MR0117575,MR0133408,MR0347920,MR0282218,MR0325721}).
+The simple separable infinite dimensional real L$^*$-algebras which are compact and noncompact are recalled respectively in Table \ref{listec} and \ref{liste}.

+The last three algebras in Table \ref{liste} are moreover complex simple L$^*$-algebras.
+The notations used here are maybe not standard but we hope the correspondence with notations used in \cite{MR0282218} or \cite{MR0325721} is transparent.
+They are chosen to be brief and close to the ones used in finite dimension \cite[Tables IV and V, X.6]{MR1834454}.
+We refer to the previous references for a description of these algebras.

 Let $\{\mathcal{H}_i\}$ be a countable family of separable (real, complex or quaternionic) Hilbert spaces.
 The \textit{Hilbertian sum} of this family, which we will denote by $\oplus^2\mathcal{H}_i$, is the set of sequences $v=(v_i)$ such that $\sum_i||v_i||^2$ is finite (see \cite[V.2.1]{MR910295}).
-Endowed with the inner product $<u,v>=\sum_i<u_i,v_i>$, the space $\oplus^2\mathcal{H}_i$ is also a separable Hilbert space.
+Endowed with the inner product $\langle u,v\rangle=\sum_i\langle u_i,v_i\rangle$, the space $\oplus^2\mathcal{H}_i$ is also a separable Hilbert space.